kiowadriver/docker-derbynet_server/README.md

 User ID (PUID) and Group ID (PGID) can be found by issuing the following command for the user you want to run the container as:-

+I would recommend using the letsencrypt docker to handle encryption and proxy for the port 80 of this docker rather than the self signed certs via the docker port 443
 ```
 id <username>
 ```